jazzband/django-ical/docs/source/usage.rst

 The :class:`ICalFeed <django_ical.views.ICalFeed>` class represents an
 iCalendar calendar.
 Calendars contain items which are events.

 Let's look at a simple example.
-Here the item_startdatetime is a django-ical extension that supplies the start time of the event.
+Here the item_start_datetime is a django-ical extension that supplies the start time of the event.

 .. code-block:: python